Aquatic Fungi: An Exploration of Aquatic Adaptation and Interaction

 Mycelium, hyphae, and spores

 Aquatic fungi’s structure is largely species-dependent, but they all have a few common characteristics.
 Most species of aquatic fungi are similar in composition.
-Fungal tissue is mostly made up of and some (~14 %) nitrogen.
+Fungal tissue is mostly made up of chitin and some (~14 %) nitrogen.
 Fungi’s reproductive structures, called spores, have higher phosphorus concentrations (Jobard et al., 2010).

 Aquatic fungi that grow and live in solid substrates, such as mud, driftwood, or coral, have a large web-like structure called mycelium.
 Mycelium is made up of many long, tubular branches called hyphae (see Fig.8).
 Hyphae absorb and transport nutrients to the entire fungal body.
 Mycelium’s web-like structure is designed to invade substrates and tissues, allowing the fungal body to have greater access to nutrients (Moss, 1986).
-Large, penetrative, mechanical are required in cases of invasion.
+Large, penetrative, mechanical forces are required in cases of invasion.
 Fungi that invade plants have an appressorium, a powerful structure that can deliver up to 8 megapascals of pressure to the epidermis of the plant it wants to invade (Howard et al., 1991).
 It is because of this fascinating skill that fungi are excellent at spreading over most plant substrates they encounter.

 Fungi that do not require solid substrates, such as yeasts, reproduce by budding and absorbing nutrients through their cell walls.
 They do not have hyphae.
 However, absorbing nutrients through hyphae and cell walls are beneficial tactics, as both structures have a high surface area-to-volume ratio (Moss, 1986).
 This is one of the many structural characteristics that help aquatic fungi thrive.